Aksh5/FMCG-Sales-Dashboard/README.md

 The dashboard includes:
 - Monthly and Yearly Sales Trends
-- SKU-wise Performance Analysis
+- Units Sold by Channel and Category
+- Revenue by Category
-- Price vs. Units Sold Breakdown
+- Units Sold by Category
-- Promotion Impact Comparison
-- KPI Cards & Dynamic Slicers

 ---